NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 6.Provide ways to overcome the competition and tracking ongoing progress.

 Technical product management:
 Product management is one of the important organisation roles.
 It is the process of collecting and using data on the products that a business or organization sells handles or makes.
+Product management process can be handled by the project managers in companies.
+Some product managers have natural affinity for working with development, some for sales and marketing and some others prefer for work on business issues.
+Among these, technology expertise plays an important role and deals about how the product works.
+The product managers pick up a deep understanding of the product and its technological capabilities.
+The term technical project management describes a person, not a role.
+It implies that it does not describe a product manager who needs to actually perform technical tasks (software architecting and coding), but they need to perform product management role in close coordination with the technical team.
+Technical product managers should have strong technical background and this position generally involves close interaction with development leads, product architects and key customers.
+The activities to be performed by a technical manager include:
+1. Conducting technology assessments.
+2. Analysing the competitive overlook.
+3. Maintaining the product portfolio landscape.
+4. Monitoring and organising industry innovations.
+5. Writing product requirements and use case scenarios.
+6. Maintaining a status dash board for all the portfolio products.

 References:
 [1]	J. Moratalla, V. de Castro, M. L. Sanz, and E. Marcos, “A gap-analysis-based framework for evolution and modernization: modernization of domain management at Red.es,” in 2012 Annual SRII Global Conference (SRII), 24-27 July 2012, 2012, pp. 343–52.